yuyatinnefeld/hashicorp-tools/vault/exam/README.md

 - Data is written encrpted into the storage backend (file system, in-memory, cloud-based services, and databases such as MySQL, PostgreSQL, and Cassandra)
 - File System are easy to setup, Cloud-based backends provide HA and scalability, DB provides strong consistency and durability.
 - When a Vault server is started, it begins in a sealed state.
 Before any operation can be performed on Vault, it must be unsealed
+- The unseal process is done by running vault operator unseal or via the API
+- via API  `curl http://.../v1/sys/unseal --request ...`
+- Auto Unseal: the seal provider (HSM or cloud KMS) must be available throughout Vault's runtime and not just during the unseal process
 - If vault has sealed state then the master key is encrypted and locked
 - The master key is used to decrypt the encryption key > Encyption key can unencrypt the data on the storage backend
 - Master key (encrption key) is used to protect all vault data.